syncfusion-content/blazor-docs/blazor/treegrid/rows/row-height.md

 # Row Height in Blazor Tree Grid Component

 The row height of tree grid rows can be customized through the [RowHeight](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.SfTreeGrid~RowHeight.html) property.
-The `RowHeight` property is used to change the row height of the entire tree grid rows.
+The `RowHeight` property changes the row height of the entire tree grid rows.

 In the below example, the **RowHeight** is set as *60px*.